Prior to Procedure

-To prepare you for surgery, a nurse will place an IV line in your arm.
-You will receive fluids and medicines through this line during the procedure.
-The doctor will place a breathing tube through your mouth and into your throat.
+To prepare you for surgery, an IV will be placed in your arm.
+You will receive fluids and medications through this line during the procedure.
+A breathing tube will be placed through your mouth and into your throat.
 This will help you breathe during surgery.
 You will also have a catheter placed in your bladder to drain urine.

-Your doctor will make several small cuts in the abdomen.
+Several small cuts will be made in the abdomen.
 Gas will be pumped in to inflate your abdomen.
 This will make it easier for the doctor to see.
 A

 and surgical tools will be inserted through the incisions.
 A laparoscope is a thin, lighted tool with a tiny camera.
 It sends images of your abdominal cavity to a monitor in the operating room.
 Your doctor will operate while viewing the area on this monitor.

 Surgical staples will be used to create a small pouch at the top of your stomach.
 This pouch, which can hold about one cup of food, will be your new, smaller stomach.
 A normal stomach can hold 4-6 cups of food.

 Next, the small intestine will be cut and attached to the new pouch.
 With the intestinal bypass, food will now move from the new stomach pouch to the middle section of the small intestine.
 It will skip the lower stomach and the upper section of the small intestine.